-- 6. Completion of the following recommended coursework provides a competitive advantage to an application:
+- 6. Completion of the following recommended coursework provides a competitive advantage to an application: - Sociology/Anthropology

-- a.
-Sociology/Anthropology

-- b.
-Ethics

-- c.
-Kinesiology

-- d.
-Pathophysiology

-- e.
-Public Speaking or Oral Communications

-- f.
-Global or Cultural Diversity Course

-- g.
-Pre-health professions course

-- 7. Three (3) letters of recommendation are required.
+- 2. Ethics - 3.
+Kinesiology - 4.
+Pathophysiology - 5.
+Public Speaking or Oral Communications - 6.
+Global or Cultural Diversity Course - 7.
+Pre-health professions course - 7.
+Three (3) letters of recommendation are required.
 An application is more competitive if one letter is from an undergraduate professor (or from a high school teacher, if utilizing the Accelerated Entry Pathway) and if one letter is from an occupational therapist.
 If an applicant is a CSM student or CSM graduate, only two (2) letters of recommendation are required. - 8.
-Each applicant should submit a resume or curriculum vitae (CV) for consideration. - a.
-The resume or CV should document service hours that show the applicant has completed activities that require hands-on or face-to-face work with people. - i.
+Each applicant should submit a resume or curriculum vitae (CV) for consideration. - 1.
+The resume or CV should document service hours that show the applicant has completed activities that require hands-on or face-to-face work with people. - 1.
 Although no set number of service hours is required, the more hours that are completed, the more competitive the application.
-In addition, an application is more competitive if the applicant documents service hours across the lifespan (infants, children, adults, and older adults). - ii.
-Examples: working or volunteering at a day care facility, rehabilitation tech job, or at a nursing home, or providing respite care, or helping with activities at a high school. - b.
-The resume or CV should document involvement outside of academics (such as sports, clubs, community, pre-health professions club). - c.
+In addition, an application is more competitive if the applicant documents service hours across the lifespan (infants, children, adults, and older adults). - 2.
+Examples: working or volunteering at a day-care facility, rehabilitation tech job, or at a nursing home, or providing respite care, or helping with activities at a high school. - 2.
+The resume or CV should document involvement outside of academics (such as sports, clubs, community, pre-health professions club). - 3.
 The resume or CV should document leadership experiences. - 9.
 Each applicant must submit a letter of intent as part of the application process. - 10.
 Complete the CASPer, Computer-Based Assessment for Sampling Personal Characteristics, assessment and submit scores to College of Saint Mary.

 The OTD Admissions Committee will utilize scoring rubrics and guides on the above criteria to determine the top candidates who then will move on to phase II of the admissions process.
-This phase involves aMatch Day Interview.
+This phase involves a Match Day Interview.